A few years back, I decided to brew some mead. I find the fermenting process fascinating, but don’t enjoy alcohol much.

 Kombucha needs sugar to ferment.
 And honey is a great, natural probiotic sweetner.
 Why not use honey instead of sugar for kombucha?

 I’ve tried it and the results weren’t good.
-Honey is loaded with lots of sugar tolerant yeasts/bacteria.
+Honey is loaded with sugar tolerant yeasts/bacteria.
 And some of those beasties are sour and can out compete those found in kombucha.
 They do no harm.
 But don’t taste good either.